 The most local shop is at Bayhead and has a limited choice but stocks milk and bread (which can be ordered).
 There is also a Post Office and fuel there.
 There are two Co-Ops, one at Sollas and the other at Creagrorry in Benbecula.
 These provide a good range of provisions.
 There is another supermarket in Benbecula, MacLellan’s.
-This provides a good range of provisions including sea food and there is a butcher nearby.
+This provides a good range of provisions including sea food.
 The local bakery (MacLean’s) is also in Benbecula, and has excellent bread, rolls, oatcakes and cakes.
+It also has a butcher’s shop.
 The Hebridean Smokery at Clachan-an-Luib has fantastic peat smoked salmon,trout and pate.
 There is a fresh fish van which goes round the island, details of its stops are in the local paper Am Paipear.

 The Uists have got to be one of the best places in the world for certain pursuits.
 What follows are some of the activities and places that we like but it is not exhaustive by any means and I’m sure you will find many more interesting and beautiful places.
 Most places are fairly easily reached.
 Please be sensitive to crofters’ crops and livestock especially when there are lambs and calves around.
 The map references refer to OS Explorer 454 and the names are in Gaelic:

 - Lagan Arnal 664724.
 Easy.
 Just go out of the back gate, turn left and walk down the road/track.
 Once on the beach it’s better to turn right and head north west.
 Fantastic views of South Uist and Heisker to the South and West though.
 If the gates are closed on the track, you can open them as long as you close them behind you.
 However, sometimes the track can be flooded and sometimes there are cattle on the machair.